steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 A short course for designers on making interactive SVGs with AI help.
 It will be presented as a [CreativeMornings FieldTrip](https://creativemornings.com/fieldtrips) in January 2026.
 [View Presentation](https://steveturbek.github.io/Designing-Interactive-SVGs-with-AI/presentation.svg)

-<b class=".hideFromJekyll-showInGithubPreview">For the best experience, go to the <a href="https://turbek.com/Designing-Interactive-SVGs-with-AI/">actual article web page</a></b>
+<b class="hideFromJekyll-showInGithubPreview">For the best experience, go to the <a href="https://turbek.com/Designing-Interactive-SVGs-with-AI/">actual article web page</a></b>

 <div class="toc-wrapper" markdown="1">